 We recommend that you start studying at least two months before you take the LSAT – but three or four months early would be ideal.
 You should be putting in a couple of hours each day and making it a priority.
-If you want to score high on the LSAT, practicing consistently for a long period of time before the exam, will help you to increase your LSAT score.
+If you want to score high on the LSAT, practicing consistently for a long period of time before the exam will help you to increase your LSAT score.
 It is simply too important of an exam to try to “wing it”.

 How should I study for the LSAT?

 The best way to study for the LSAT is to develop effective exam-taking strategies so that you can approach the LSAT in an intelligent and methodical way.
 A great way to do this is to complete actual released LSAT questions.
 Do not complete “made up” questions offered by any course.
 Rather, answer real questions and answer them consistently.
-The more actual LSAT test questions you answer, the better-prepared you will be.
+The more actual LSAT test questions you answer, the better prepared you will be.

 When you complete an LSAT test, do not simply complete it, look at your score, then move on to the next test.
 Instead, study the questions and study the answers.
-Read though every single answer and make sure that you understand why you answered it correctly or incorrectly.
+Read through every single answer and make sure that you understand why you answered it correctly or incorrectly.
 Take notes.
 Really try to learn from the experience of going through your exam answers.
 This is how you get the most out of an LSAT test.

 How should I physically prepare for the LSAT?

 If you want to score high on the LSAT, it is essential that you build up your stamina before the LSAT test day.
 It will take about four hours to complete the LSAT.
-You want to make sure you are awake and energized during the entire four hour test.
-The best way to do this is to build your way up to taking four hour tests prior to taking the LSAT.
+You want to make sure you are awake and energized during the entire four-hour test.
+The best way to do this is to build your way up to taking four-hour tests prior to taking the LSAT.
 Make sure you do at least a few full exams before you take the actual LSAT.
 The more you do, the better.
 You will have an advantage over those who suffer from fatigue after a few hours of test-taking.